domix/graalvm-talk-4-jvmmx-january-2019/00-install.md

 Please wait...

-Then we verify the installationb
+Then we verify the installation

 ```
 $ sdk list java